MaxDiff Case Study: Choosing the Packaging That Drives Sales

 📈 Performance Gap

 New labels occupy the top 5 ranks.
-Existing labels were pushed down to positions 6, 7, and 11 with scores of 76%, 71%, and 42%, a clear preference gap that validates an immediate redesign.
+Existing labels squeezed into positions 6, 7, and 11 with scores of 76%, 71%, and 42% - a significant preference drop that validates an immediate redesign.

 Why it matters